eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 This action, rooted in quantization, does not end there.
 It evolves with structural complexity.
 Mass, information and entropy grows with complexity.
 Free energy is consumed, drawn from regions of lower to higher demand.

-Energy flowing toward work--drawn not just to demand but into more efficient or optimal process--naturally seeks out the best investment possible in the moment.
+Energy flowing toward work---drawn not just to demand but into more efficient or optimal process---naturally seeks out the best investment possible in the moment.

 So, the physical characteristic of the universe, forces of motion, properties of matter, such as spin, mass, momentum and solidity, emerge from this relationship- between structure and behavior.